saltstack/salt-get-started/event/reactor.md

 ## Reactor SLS Files

-You are already familiar with state SLS files, and reactor SLS files have many similarities.
-Both state and reactor SLS files are written using YAML and Jinja, but since they have some syntax differences and are used for different purposes, they should be kept in separate locations in your Salt fileserver (for example, reactors can go in a `/srv/salt/reactors` directory).
+You are already familiar with Salt state SLS files, and Salt reactor SLS files have many similarities.
+Both Salt state and Salt reactor SLS files are written using YAML and Jinja, but since they have some syntax differences and are used for different purposes, they should be kept in separate locations in your Salt fileserver (for example, reactors can go in a `/srv/salt/reactors` directory).

-Since reactor SLS files execute on the Salt master, it is useful to think of them more as entry points into the `salt` and `salt-run` commands rather than as entry points into the state system.
+Since Salt reactor SLS files execute on the Salt master, it is useful to think of them more as entry points into the `salt` and `salt-run` commands rather than as entry points into the Salt state system that executes on the Salt minion.

 So what exactly can you do with Salt reactors?
 Let's go on to the next section to find out.

 ## Types of Reactions

-Reactors trigger one of the following systems:
+Salt reactors trigger one of the following systems:

 * **Remote execution**: run an execution module on the targeted minions.
 This is anything you would do by calling the `salt` command (including applying a state or highstate).

-* **Runners**: These are tasks you would start using `salt-run`.
+* **Salt Runners**: These are tasks you would start using `salt-run`.
 For example, the [HTTP](https://docs.saltstack.com/en/latest/ref/runners/all/salt.runners.http.html) runner can trigger a webhook.